Best Time to Visit Bali — Month-by-Month Guide From a Local

 Different activities have different sweet spots.
 Here is a quick reference:

 Beach and swimming: May through September.
 Calmest seas, clearest water, most comfortable conditions.
+See our guide to the best beaches in Bali for specific recommendations by area.

 Surfing: April through October for the west coast (Canggu, Uluwatu).
 November through March for the east coast.
 See our guide to things to do in Uluwatu and Canggu for specific break recommendations.